OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ sudo pip install frida
 ~~~

-Your Android device needs to be rooted to get Frida running.
+Your Android device doesn't need to be rooted to get Frida running, but it's the easiest setup and we assume a rooted device here unless noted otherwise.
 Download the frida-server binary from the [Frida releases page](https://github.com/frida/frida/releases).
 Make sure that the server version (at least the major version number) matches the version of your local Frida installation.
 Usually, Pypi will install the latest version of Frida, but if you are not sure, you can check with the Frida command line tool:

 ~~~
 $ frida --version